-In 2016/17, combined Inuit and Nunavut firms won 87% of Minor Construction and Maintenance Services.
-It has been fairly consistent over the last eight years that Inuit and Nunavut firms win a high proportionate share of these contracts.
+In 2017/18, combined Inuit and Nunavut firms won 52% of Minor Construction and Maintenance Services.
+It had been fairly consistant over the past eight years that Inuit and Nunavut firms win a high proportionate share of these contracts.
 Inuit and Nunavut firms won 80% of the value of Minor Construction and Maintenance Services contracts in 2014/15 and in 2015/16, they won 75%.
+The 52% in 2017/18 is a relatively low value by comparison and breaks an eight year pattern